 An air-gapped wallet for Bitcoin SV¶

-Built on a Raspberry Pi Zero 2 WH, a 1.3" TFT bonnet, and a Pi Camera Module 3.
-Your seed phrase never touches a network.
-The companion PWA in your phone or laptop talks to the chain; the Pi just signs.
+Built on a Raspberry Pi, a TFT bonnet, and an ArduCam OV5647 camera.
+Your keys never leave the device — no Wi-Fi, no Bluetooth, no Ethernet.
+A small web app on your phone or laptop talks to the chain; the Pi just signs.

 PiWalletSV is in active development.
 There is no warranty and no custodial backup.
 Read the Disclaimer and Security briefing before storing real funds on a device you built from this code.